Cuba is Not Its Beaches or Its Whores

 Skip the Museo de la Revolución, we didn’t because for most Cubans it is a symbol of oppression, but above all because the average Cuban would rather spend their 100 “pesos revolucionarios” somewhere else and so did we.
 Also, we didn’t go to the Museum of Rum or the one for chocolate.

 If you’re an art junkie and need your fix, then Bellas Artes is your pusher.
-It has three stories of context, three floors that’ll help you piece out Cuba.
-Visit it, you might stumble upon the work of Leandro Soto, a Cuban artist who lived in La Phoenikera for a minute.
+It has three stories of context and three floors to help you piece out Cuba.
+Visit it, and you might stumble upon the work of Leandro Soto, a Cuban artist who lived in La Phoenikera for a minute.

 The museum is divided into two buildings, one for world art and another for Cuban.
 We decided to focus on Cuban art.
-Like we said, this place is huge and it has all the different eras of Cuban art history.
-It was really impressive and we particularly have our favorites which include Antonia Eiriz whose anguish-charged creations have a palpable darkness and expose the life experience in Cuba.
-Her style reminded us a little bit to Phoenikero artist Bobby Castañeda.
+As we said, this place is enormous and has all the different eras of Cuban art history.
+It was imposing, and we mainly have our favorites, which include Antonia Eiriz, whose anguish-charged creations have palpable darkness and expose the life experience in Cuba.
+Her style reminded us a little bit of Phoenikero artist Bobby Castañeda.

 Photo: LaPhoenikera.com

 Other artists that made an impact on us were Sergio Martínez, Ángel Acosta León, René Portocarrero, Rubén Torres Llorca, Amilcar Cabral, and the genius Wilfredo Lam.
-There was one, however, that struck me the most and that was Servando Cabrera Moreno, an artist with varied styles that linger between the erotic, the human form and transparency… his art is sensuality.
+One, however, struck me the most: Servando Cabrera Moreno, an artist with varied styles that linger between the erotic, the human form, and transparency… his art is sensuality.

 Photo: LaPhoenikera.com